mercmobily/hot-network/README.md

 Note that with just a small bunch of decorating widgets, you have here a fully functional, network-aware form.

+# Immediate

+With the `immediate` option, the child element is listened to straight away, before it's even ready.
+This has the potential to create problems with widgets that have a `request` element available only after being `ready()`ed.
+However, it has the benefit of not missing out on very early events (for example if the managed widget has an `iron-ajax` call set to `auto`).

 # Targeting the right `<iron-ajax>`

 `<hot-network>` should always directly wrap the element that makes the requests, which must be `<hot-network>`'s first child (also called the _target element_).